Helsinki on a shoestring - budget travellers

 - Join the parade spirit: The Guard parades in the city centre have become very popular.
 They take place in summer (mid-May to the end of August) each Friday at 12:30pm.
 The parades begin at Senate Square and end with a one-hour concert in Esplanade Park.
 Espa Stage also offers many other free concerts throughout the summer.

 - Broaden your mind and spirit: Admission is free of charge to both the new Helsinki Music Centre and Alvar Aalto’s legendary Finlandia Hall.
 You will only need tickets if you want to see a concert too!

 - See the city from above: You can admire the city’s silhouette from atop the free-of-charge Panorama Tower at Linnanmäki Amusement Park.
-The highest tower in the city is the Olympic Stadium Tower, which is also open to the public.

 - Relax among the exotic plants and other green areas in Helsinki: The Winter Garden has been an invigorating meeting point for locals for the past hundred years.
 In addition, one third of the city consists of parks where you can admire the unique planning from different eras.
 In Helsinki you are never far from a park.

 - Taste the local delicacies: There are many open-air markets in the centre of Helsinki, and they all have their own indoor market halls as well.
 In addition to traditional delicacies, these market halls also sell souvenirs to handicrafts.
 The coffee tents outside are kept warm even on the coldest days of winter and serve great donuts and pies.